Koszul duality in exact categories: Koszul Categories

 We let $\textbf{RegMon}$ denote the class of regular monomorphisms in $\mathpzc{E}$ (i.e. morphisms which are kernels of their cokernels), and $\textbf{AdMon}$ denote the class of admissible monomorphisms.

 Constructing limits and colimits in this category is a somewhat subtle enterprise.
 However for cokernels we have the following result, which is in fact all we'll really need.
-Using results of \cite{kelly2016projective} one can show the following.
+Using the $3\times 3$ lemma for exact categories (\cite{Buehler} Corollary 3.6) one has the following.

 \begin{prop} Let $g:((A)_{top},\alpha_{i},a_{i})\rightarrow((B)_{top},\beta_{i},b_{i})$ be a morphism in $\mathpzc{Filt}_{\textbf{AdMon}}(\mathpzc{M})$ where each $g_{i}$ for $0\le i\le\infty$ is an admissible monomorphism.
 Then for each $0\le i<\infty$ the maps $\gamma_{i}:coker(g_{i})\rightarrow coker((g)_{top})$ and $g_{i}:coker(g_{i})\rightarrow coker(g_{i+1})$ are admissible monomorphism, and the object $(coker(g_{top}),\gamma_{i},g_{i})$ is a cokernel of $g$.
 If $g$ is a map in $\overline{\mathpzc{Filt}}_{\textbf{AdMon}}(\mathpzc{M})$ then this is also the cokernel in $\overline{\mathpzc{Filt}}_{\textbf{AdMon}}(\mathpzc{M})$.
 Finally, if each $g$ is a map in $\mathpzc{Filt}_{\textbf{PureMon}}(\mathpzc{M})$ (resp. $\overline{\mathpzc{Filt}}_{\textbf{PureMon}}(\mathpzc{M})$) and each $g_{i}$ is a pure monomorphism, then this is also the cokernel in $\mathpzc{Filt}_{\textbf{PureMon}}(\mathpzc{M})$ (resp. $\overline{\mathpzc{Filt}}_{\textbf{PureMon}}(\mathpzc{M})$). \end{prop}